sapegin/sapegin.me/src/content/blog/view-source-2016.md

 - Network is progressive enhancement.
 - SVG over IMG, base64 over IMG (but base64 is expensive and heavy).
-- Save data locally and frequently, use partial updates.
+- Save data locally and often, use partial updates.
 - Define flexible data schema: prevent merge conflicts.
 - Security: use CORS, encrypt local data, use [JSON Web Tokens](https://jwt.io/).
 - Rethink how to use technology, by thinking about the issue.
 Not about the tools.